 Despite working so much, I was able to graduate Magna Cum Laude with a Bachelor’s degree in African-American Studies and a minor in American History.
 Because of my mastery of grammar, spelling and punctuation, I was able to get a job with the National Captioning Institute in Vienna, VA.
 I didn’t find out until about seven months into my employment that I was the only Live Display Captioner on staff who didn’t have a degree in English.
 I didn’t even realize that was one of the prerequisites for the job.
 I simply did well enough on the written examination to qualify for the position.
 I think it’s one of the reasons I take these things so seriously now.

 In 1996, I moved back to Oklahoma and became an eighth-grade American Studies teacher.
 I loved that job.
 I loved my students.
 I always knew I wanted to be a teacher.
 I knew it was my calling.
 I’d planned to teach for 30 years, like my parents, but I learned that the Army was paying off student loans.
-Since I had $30,000′s worth, and I didn’t want to take 15 years to pay them off, I decided to enlist.
-At the age of 30, I became an Information Systems Operator Analyst for the next six and a half years, and the Army paid off my loans in the first three.
-I was stationed at Fort Jackson in South Carolina, Fort Gordon and Fort Benning in Georgia, Taegu in South Korea and finished my active duty commitment at the Pentagon in the Military District of Washington.
+Since I had $30,000’s worth, and I didn’t want to take 15 years to pay them off, I decided to enlist.

-After leaving the military, I became a Computer Applications Trainer with EEI Communications in Alexandria, VA.
-My father had the foresight to get us involved with computers when I was in middle school, so I’ve been working with computers since I was 14.
-That’s actually why I chose to be an Information Systems Operator Analyst when I joined the Army.
-When I came off active duty, I decided to combine two things I love; computers and teaching.
-I’ve been doing it since 2006, and I enjoy it tremendously.
+After leaving active duty, I became a corporate computer applications, web languages and web works trainer.
+My father had the foresight to get my siblings and me involved with computers when I was in middle school, so I’ve been working with computers since I was 14.
+That’s actually why I chose computers when I joined the Army.

 Why Did I Start This Blog?